 - Has a cutting line guide for clean, straight edges

 - 3 depth adjustments suitable for varying edging tasks

 - Easy to maneuver (weighs only 14 lbs)

 WORX produces some great versatile landscaping tools and the WG896 is one of the best electric lawn edgers I’ve used so far.
 Being a self-propelled battery-powered lawn edger, I find the 7.5” blade to be very useful for different edging and trenching tasks.

 From my own use and review, the WORX WG896 electric lawn edger produces clean, professional-looking lawn edges, thanks to the line indicator on top of the edging unit.
 This always guides you on the cutting line while you move the little machine along the edges of your driveway, walkways, and flower beds.

-This edger is great especially for producing deep and more defined lines along your lawn because of the 7.5-inch blade.
+This edger is great especially for producing deep and more defined lines along with your lawn because of the 7.5-inch blade.
 I also liked it because with 12 amp power output and weighing just 12lbs, this WORX WG896 lawn edger is powerful yet lightweight, making it easy to maneuver even where you want to draw rounded edges.

 On the cons side, this edger can really struggle and get clogged if you have a thick turf with overgrown grass along the edges and especially if the yard is muddy.

 While still on this brand, you might want to get a lawn edger that comes with a string trimmer instead of a trencher.
 I’d recommend the WORX WG163 GT 3.0 20V PowerShare 12″ Cordless String trimmer and edger.
 It also comes in as an impressive tool with 2 batteries, wheels for guidance when edging, and an adjustable space guard.